junxit/us-congress-bills-119/metadata.md

 - 2025-06-04 — Placed on the Union Calendar, Calendar No. 106.
 - 2025-06-04 — Reported (Amended) by the Committee on Oversight and Government Reform.
 H. Rept.
 119-137.
 - 2025-06-04 — Reported (Amended) by the Committee on Oversight and Government Reform.
 H. Rept.
 119-137.
+- 2025-06-09 — Rules Committee Resolution H. Res.
+489 Reported to House.
+Rule provides for consideration of H.R.
+884, H.R.
+2056, H.R.
+2096 and S. 331.
+The resolution provides for consideration of H.R.
+884, H.R.
+2056, H.R.
+2096, and S. 331 under a closed rule with one hour of general debate for each bill.
+The resolution provides for one motion to recommit on H.R.
+884, H.R.
+2056, and H.R.
+2096, and one motion to commit on S. 331.
+- 2025-06-10 — Amendment in the nature of a substitute reported by the House Committee on Rules.
+- 2025-06-10 — Considered as unfinished business. (consideration: CR H2601-2602)
+- 2025-06-10 — Considered under the provisions of rule H. Res.
+489. (consideration: CR H2594-2600)
+- 2025-06-10 — DEBATE - The House proceeded with one hour of debate on H.R.
+884.
+- 2025-06-10 — House amendment considered as adopted: On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2025-06-10 — House amendment offered/reported by: Amendment in the nature of a substitute reported by the House Committee on Rules.
+- 2025-06-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-06-10 — On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2025-06-10 — On passage Passed by the Yeas and Nays: 266 - 148, 1 Present (Roll no. 163). (text of amendment in the nature of a substitute: CR H2594)
+- 2025-06-10 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.R.
+884, the Chair put the question on passage of the bill and by voice vote, announced that the ayes had prevailed.
+Mr. Frost demanded the yeas and nays and the Chair postponed further proceedings until a time to be announced.
+- 2025-06-10 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 266 - 148, 1 Present (Roll no. 163). (text of amendment in the nature of a substitute: CR H2594)
+- 2025-06-10 — Rule provides for consideration of H.R.
+884, H.R.
+2056, H.R.
+2096 and S. 331.
+The resolution provides for consideration of H.R.
+884, H.R.
+2056, H.R.
+2096, and S. 331 under a closed rule with one hour of general debate for each bill.
+The resolution provides for one motion to recommit on H.R.
+884, H.R.
+2056, and H.R.
+2096, and one motion to commit on S. 331.
+- 2025-06-10 — The previous question was ordered pursuant to the rule.